Kensington, Maryland: Education

-Kensington parkrun, a free, timed 5K run/walk that occurs every Saturday at 9:00am.

 Transportation

 Four state highways serve Kensington.
 The most prominent of these is Maryland Route 185 (Connecticut Avenue), which provides the most direct link between Kensington and both Interstate 495 (the Capital Beltway) and Washington, D.C.
-The other major state highway serving the town is Maryland Route 193, which follows University Boulevard and Greenbelt Road east from Kensington across the northern and northeastern suburbs of Washington, D.C.
+The other major state highway serving the town is Maryland Route 193, which follows University Boulevard and Greenbelt Road east from Kensington across the northern and northeastern suburbs of Washington.
 The other two state highways, Maryland Route 192 and Maryland Route 547, are short connectors linking Kensington to nearby communities.

-The Marc Brunswick Line serves Kensington at Kensington station (Maryland).
-It connects downtown Kensington with Washington, D.C. via Washington Union Station, as well as with northern Maryland including Harpers Ferry, West Virginia and Point of Rocks, Maryland.
+The MARC Brunswick Line stops at Kensington station.
+It connects downtown Kensington with Washington, D.C., via Union Station, as well as with points west including Point of Rocks, Maryland, and Harpers Ferry, West Virginia.

-Multiple Ride On (bus) Service Kensington, including lines 4, 5, 33, 34, and 37.
-These buses take passengers from downtown Kensington to a variety of Destinations including Silver Spring, Maryland, Twinbrook (Rockville, Maryland), Glenmont station, Medical Center station (Washington Metro), Aspen Hill, Maryland, Friendship Heights, Wheaton, Maryland.
+Kensington is served by Ride On buses on lines 4, 5, 33, 34, and 37, which connect downtown Kensington to Silver Spring, Glenmont station, Medical Center station, Wheaton, and elsewhere.